 LUCUMA is a fruit, a color and a fair trade company!

-lucuma fruit as super foodThe lúcuma (or pouteria lucuma) grows best at altitudes above 1,000 up to 2400 meters in the coastal Andean valleys of Peru, Chile and Ecuador.
+lucuma fruit as super foodThe lúcuma (or pouteria lucuma) grows best at altitudes from 1,000 to 2400 meters above sea level in the coastal Andean valleys of Peru, Chile and Ecuador.

 Due to its high nutritional value, it was once referred as the Gold of the Incas and it has been an important crop since ancestral times.
 This is shown by the many ceramic remains from the Moche and later Inca cultures.

 This starchy fruit is high in iron, niacin or vitamin B3, carotenoids, potassium, sodium, calcium, magnesium and phosphorus.
 Lucuma powder can be added to smoothies or used in puddings, creams, cookies…

 fresh lucuma is best!It’s tasty starchy flesh melts in your mouth with a custardy like flavor.
 If you are lucky to be in Peru during the summer months, from January to April, you may find it in most markets.
 Specialty ice cream shops usually make their own using fresh lucuma so try it out!